Beijing Bird Nest Stadium and Water Tube Travel Guide

 Beijing Bird Nest and Water Tube travel guide

-The Bird’s Nest opens from 9:00 am to 6:00 pm, with an entry fee of RMB 50.
-The Water Cube costs RMB 30 for general admission, RMB 200 for the water park, and RMB 50 for swimming.
+In terms of logistics, the Bird’s Nest is open from 9:00 am to 6:00 pm, with an entrance fee of RMB 50.
+The Water Cube costs RMB 30 for general admission, RMB 50 for swimming, and about RMB 200 for the water park.

 Beijing Bird’s Nest Stadium & Water Cube Travel Guide